 Thank you so much.

 Aside from that, you should make preparations to ease the fast as much as possible.
 Stay in bed all day in an air conditioned room.
 Arrange for help to take care of your other children.
-Your fasting takes precedence over your husband's davening in shul, so if necessary he should daven in an early minyan, or come home mid-morning to help you out.
+Your fasting takes precedence over your husband’s davening in shul, so if necessary he should daven in an early minyan, come home mid-morning to help you out, or even stay home altogether.
 Make sure to hydrate yourself very well for 2-3 days before the fast.

 Please feel free to get back to us with any further questions.

 Gmar chatimah tovah!

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.

 For further questions or comments: